Free Website Content - 2008 What is Hot and What is Not

 6. Blockbuster / Netflix

-Netflix are likely to have a difficult time in the future.
+and Netflix are likely to have a difficult time in the

-On demand video rentals available for immediate download
+future.
+On demand video rentals available for immediate

-offer compact portability and will cut into the current
+download offer compact portability and will cut into

 7. Orbo

-Orbo fell flat, with lots of hype and little to show.
-Perhaps
+out.
+Orbo fell flat, with lots of hype and little to

 8. MySpace fell to Facebook

-risks associated with MySpace, the social network toppled.
+the risks associated with MySpace, the social network

-However, it was quickly replaced by Facebook, which promised
+toppled.
+However, it was quickly replaced by Facebook,

 9. Privacy